Skip to main content

 To add DBOS to an application, you install the open-source library and annotate workflows and steps.
 The library checkpoints workflows to your database and recovers workflows from failures.
 Because DBOS is just a library, you don't need to change how your application is architected or deployed—it can run on any infrastructure connected to any Postgres-compatible database.

 By contrast, Temporal is designed around a central workflow server that orchestrates workflow execution on a cluster of workers.
 The central server runs workflow code, dispatching steps to workers.
 Workers execute steps, then return their output to the orchestrator, which durably checkpoints it then dispatches the next step.
-Application code can't call workflows directly, but instead sends requests to the workflows server to start workflows and fetch their results.

 >10x Better Latency

 In DBOS, the only overhead required to call a step is checkpointing its output.
 This requires a single Postgres write, which typically takes 1-2ms.
-In Temporal, a step requires an async dispatch from the central server, which takes tens to hundreds of ms. Thus, DBOS is strongly preferred for interactive or otherwise latency-sensitive workflows.
+In Temporal, a step requires an async dispatch from the central server, which takes tens to hundreds of ms. Thus, DBOS is preferred for interactive or otherwise latency-sensitive workflows.

 Rich Workflow Introspection and Management